cmu-phil/py-tetrad/README.md

 We will shortly expand available data types to discrete and mixed continuous/discrete, and expand the example files, perhaps one for each of several algorithms, though of course the entire Tetrad codebase is made available via JPype.
 Also more graphs translation methods will be added, in both directions, so that more graph methods can be taken advantage of in Tetrad from Python.

-JPype allows Java interfaces to be implemented in Python, which should make it possible to use causal-learn scores and tests in the (Java) Tetrad code, from the point of view of Python, though this hasn't been done yet.
+JPype allows Java interfaces to be implemented in Python, which should make it possible to use causal-learn scores and tests in the (Java) Tetrad code, from the vantage point of Python, though this hasn't been done yet.

 We will add Read The Docs documentation.